Ramotion/cardslider-android/README.md

 ## Licence
 ​
-Expanding Collection is released under the MIT license.
+CardSlider for Android is released under the MIT license.
 See [LICENSE](./LICENSE.md) for details.

 ## Follow us